hasura/learn-graphql/services/backend/auth-server/README.md

 ### Signup/Login

-Once deployed or started locally, we can create an user using `/signup` API like below:
+Once deployed or started locally, we can create a user using `/signup` API like below:

 ```bash
 curl -H "Content-Type: application/json" \